PHPOpenDocs/PHPOpenDocs/docs/php_opendocs_about.md

 ### API support

 Some content would be greatly enhanced by having support for API calls to other sites. e.g. the whole of the [phpimagick.com](https://phpimagick.com) set of examples.
 This will be supported at some point.

+### Custom CSS per section

+This will be needed quite soon...

 ### Discussions